 This post may contain compensated links.
 Refer to my disclaimer for more info.

-I know, it almost looks like a brownie.
-When you sink your teeth into these babies, you’ll know the difference, trust me.
 Be ready because your adoring fans will be asking you how in the world you made something so spectacular.
-This morning I realized that I’ve shared 19 days worth in our 31 Days of Delicious Easy Recipes for busy wives series and I haven’t shared anything chocolate yet!
+This morning, I realized that I’ve shared 19 days worth in our 31 Days of Delicious Easy Recipes series and I haven’t shared anything chocolate yet!

 Heaven forbid!